-on-site The Commission's environmental inspection program evaluates and assesses implementation and compliance with the environmental and public use requirements of licenses to ensure protection and enhancement of resources at each project.
+The Commission's on-site environmental inspection program evaluates and assesses implementation and compliance with the environmental and public use requirements of licenses to ensure protection and enhancement of resources at each project.
 On these inspections, staff identifies common problem areas, enforces the terms and conditions of each license, and assists the licensees with staying in compliance.
-In FY 2010, staff completed 115 compliance inspections, and approximately 75 inspections are expected to be conducted in each FYs 2011 and 2012.
+In FY 2011, staff completed 87 compliance inspections, and approximately 75 inspections are expected to be conducted in FYs 2012 and 2013 each.
 In addition, staff is working to ensure that approved non-project uses of project lands are constructed as stated in the Commission staff orders.
-To achieve this, staff has conducted special inspections to review the on-site facilities.
+To achieve this, staff has conducted eight special inspections to review the on-site facilities.